-This function returns an iterator containing the (query_id, hits) pairs, where hits is a list of (target_id, score) pairs, sorted so that the highest scores are first.
+This function returns an iterator containing the (query\id, hits) pairs, where hits is a list of (target\id, score) pairs, sorted so that the highest scores are first.
 The order of ties is arbitrary.

-Internally, queries are processed in batches with arena_size elements.
+Internally, queries are processed in batches with arena\size elements.
 A small batch size uses less overall memory and has lower processing latency, while a large batch size has better overall performance.
-Use arena_size=None to process the input as a single batch.
+Use arena\size=None to process the input as a single batch.

-Note: an chemfp.fps_io.FPSReader may be used as a target but it will only process one batch and not reset for the next batch.
+Note: an chemfp.fps\io.FPSReader may be used as a target but it will only process one batch and not reset for the next batch.
 It's faster to search a chemfp.arena.FingerprintArena, but if you have an FPS file then that takes extra time to load.
 At times, if there is a small number of queries, the time to load the arena from an FPS file may be slower than the direct search using an FPSReader.

-'''

-the

-know

-targets

-are

-in

-an

-arena

-you

-may

-want

-to

-use

-chemfp.search.knearest_tversky_search_fp()

-or

-chemfp.search.

-knearest_tversky_search_arena().

-'''
+If know targets in you the are an arena then you may want to use chemfp.search.knearest tversky search fp() chemfp.search. or knearest tversky search arena().

-- queries (any fingerprint container) The query fingerprints. - targets (chemfp.arena.FingerprintArena or the slower chemfp.fps_io.
-FPSReader) The target fingerprints. - k (positive integer) The maximum number of nearest neighbors to find. - threshold (float between 0.0 and 1.0, inclusive) The minimum score threshold.
+- queries (any fingerprint container) The query fingerprints. - targets (chemfp.arena.FingerprintArena or the slower chemfp.fps\io.
+FPSReader) - The target fingerprints. - k (positive integer) The maximum number of nearest neighbors to find. - threshold (float between 0.0 and 1.0, inclusive) The minimum score threshold. - arena\size (positive integer, or None) The number of queries to process in a batch - Returns An iterator containing (query\id, hits) pairs, one for each query.
+The hits are a list of (target\id, score) pairs, sorted by score.